 Is where I live covered by Neighbourhood Watch?

-Ask our Chief Co-ordinator Sarah Dickinson and she can be contacted on 01509 852108 / 07510123690.
-If you are not covered maybe you would like to become the Co-ordinator for you local area.
+If you are not covered maybe you would like to become the co-ordinator for you local area.
 The number of houses or other premises covered is usually 10 to 20.
-It’s a useful role and not very demanding.
+It's a useful role and not very demanding.
 One day you might come to regret that you did nothing about it!

 What is Neighbourhood Watch?